gengojs/gengojs/README.md

 **0.3.61**

 * gengo.js will now give a "safe" error message when router is enabled.
 The message will appear when a route is missing in your dictionary.
 Note that the server will not crash but the page will display properly as gengo returns the original phrase instead.
 * Updated readme

+**0.3.62**

+* Fixed markdown bug and disabled markdown by default
+* Added markdown to option
+* Added markdown tests (more to come)
+* Updated readme
+* Updated site to reflect changes and also the site has been translated
+* Updated error message in parse

 ###Tests